drab111/Flowt-public/README.md

 ## Running locally (quick start)

-> NOTE: This repository does **not** include `GoogleService-Info.plist` (production Firebase credentials).
-Add your own `GoogleService-Info.plist` to the app target if you want to use a Firebase project.
-If you don't have Firebase, use the built-in mock services (recommended for local development and CI).
+> NOTE: This repository uses a **separate Firebase project** created only for the public/demo environment.
+> The production `GoogleService-Info.plist` is not included (and lives in the private repository).
+> If you prefer not to use Firebase at all, the app supports full mock mode.

 1. **Clone & Open**